VibolvatanakPOCH/Telecom-Customer-Churn-Analysis-Prediction/README.md

 - 💰 **Total Charge Analysis:** Understand how spending habits influence churn, aiding in pricing adjustments and retention planning.
 - 💵 **Total Charge of Risk Customers:** See how much revenue is at stake from high-risk customer churn, guiding targeted retention efforts.
 - 🛡️ **Risk Group Distribution:** Get a clear picture of customer risk levels to prioritize retention resources effectively.
-- 📈 **Number of Risky Customers:** Know the quantity of customers at risk and their financial impact, aiding in resource allocation.
+- 📈 **Number of Risky Customers:** Know the number of customers at risk and their financial impact, aiding in resource allocation.
 - 🔄 **Churn Reason Analysis:** Identify why customers churn to address underlying issues and improve retention strategies.

 <img width="1100" alt="D3" src="https://github.com/Vatanak8/Telecom-Customer-Churn-Analysis-Prediction/assets/95983559/9bc78c2d-3d32-4bd1-a08f-0d6f43051d05">